-Typical career services are not always enough to enable job seekers to obtain self-sufficient employment.
-In some instances, formal training is required such as GED® preparation, skills testing, basic education services and digital literacy.
-Arkansas Workforce Centers and area partners offer multiple training services such as occupational skills training, onthe-job training (OJT), registered apprenticeships, pre-apprenticeship programs, incumbent worker training, skill upgrading and retraining, entrepreneurial training, adult education and family literacy activities.
-The region will continue to promote apprenticeship and pre-apprenticeship.
-Plans include piloting this type integrated workbased learning into new and unique industries and occupations.
-Workforce partners are initiating programs with an industry wide focus and one-on-one business approaches.
-There are plans in development that include a partnership with state level agencies to provide a forum for a variety of regional employers to learn more about apprenticeship and work-based learning opportunities.
-Other services provided by the region's workforce delivery system are training services funded through WIOA programs, Pell Grants, partner programs, and state and local grants which the program assists participants in obtaining.
-To improve employability, the local area follows all federal and state guidelines as they pertain to implemented programs.
-Through multiple initiatives and projects, the region is focusing training and career development activities on sector strategies and demand sector partnerships.
+Training Services - Typical career services are not always enough to enable job seekers to obtain self-sufficient employment.
+In some instances, formal training is required such as General Education Diploma (GED) preparation, skills testing, basic education services and digital literacy.
+Arkansas Workforce Centers and Area partners offer multiple training services such as occupational skills training, on-the-job training (OJT), registered apprenticeships, preapprenticeship programs, incumbent worker training, skill upgrading and retraining, entrepreneurial training, adult education, and family literacy activities.
+The National Apprenticeship Training Foundation and the Arkansas Apprenticeship Coalitions hosted a regional apprenticeship meeting for the Western Arkansas Workforce Development Area.
+This meeting focused on aligning the enrollment process and eliminating barriers between workforce delivery system partners to increase referrals to apprenticeship programs.
+Other services provided by the area's workforce delivery system are training services funded through WIOA programs, Pell Grants, partner programs, and state and local grants which the program assists participants in obtaining.
+To improve employability, the Western area follows all federal and state guidelines as they pertain to implemented programs.
+Through multiple initiatives and projects, the Western area is focusing training and career development activities on sector strategies and demand sector partnerships.
 These round tables will also define career pathway development.